 One of her most famous creations is the skeleton of a horse that has been reconfigured and suspended by way of the monofilament fishing line that she so favors in her creations.
 She recalls buying the skeleton from a veterinary clinic and then assembling it in the basement of her apartment building.

-As she worked to get the arrangement right, she began to notice that children were walking buy and banging on her window demanding to be let in to investigate.
-She became inspire by the children’s enthusiasm and laughed as some of them thought she had unearthed a dinosaur or had killed a dragon.
+As she worked to get the arrangement right, she began to notice that children were walking by and banging on her window demanding to be let in to investigate.
+She became inspired by the children’s enthusiasm and laughed as some of them thought she had unearthed a dinosaur or had killed a dragon.

 Her art comes and goes.
 It suspends itself in the imagination and then is destroyed to never again be seen.
 She knows that all is change, that all things are impermanent.
 She wants to reflect the nature of order and chaos and reveal how both work as one and how the rising of one is the falling of the other.

-The Fine Art Studio of Rotblatt-Amrany has done a number of famous pieces along with many smaller scale pieces.
+The Fine Art Studio of Rotblatt & Amrany has done several famous pieces along with many smaller-scale pieces.
 View our gallery here to learn more about our studio artists and see our unique works of art.